 First, create your G Suite account.
 Use the same custom domain you’re already using to keep your email address intact.
 If users need alternate addresses, you can create these aliases using the tools in your Google Admin console.

-Note: If you’re using a domain hosted by a third party, complete the additional step for third-party domains of adding MX records to your provider’s settings.
-This allows new emails to route to your new G Suite account.
+Note: If you’re using a domain hosted by a third party, complete the additional step for third-party domains of adding MX records to your provider’s settings so that new emails can route to your new G Suite account.
 If you’re using a Squarespace Domain, Squarespace does this for you automatically.

 Once you’ve adjusted the MX records, some emails sent to your address will go to your new G Suite account, and some will still route to the old provider.
 This is expected, as mail services sometimes cache the old MX records.
 While this transition usually only lasts an hour or two, it can sometimes take up to 72 hours.